-Services that our plan pays for What you must pay Transportation If you need transportation to and from health services that \$0 we cover, call HealthRide at 612-676-6830 or 1-800-864-2157 (this call is free).
+Services that our plan pays for What you must pay Supervised exercise therapy (SET) (continued) delivered by qualified personnel who make sure benefit exceeds harm and who are trained in exercise therapy for PAD under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist trained in both basic and advanced life support techniques Therapeutic Massage We cover up to 6 therapeutic massage visits per year for \$0 members with back pain, neck and shoulder pain, headache, carpal tunnel syndrome, osteoarthritis or fibromyalgia.
+Transportation If you need transportation to and from health services that \$0 we cover, call HealthRide at 612-676-6830 or 1-800-864-2157 (this call is free).
 TTY at 612-676-6810 or 1-800-688-2534 (this call is free).
 We will provide the most appropriate and cost-effective transportation.
 Our plan is not required to provide transportation to your Primary Care Clinic if it is over 30 miles from your home or if you choose a specialty provider that is more than 60 miles from your home.
-Call Customer Service 612-676-6868 or 1-866-280-7202 (this call is free), TTY at 612-676-6810 or 1-800-688-2534 (this call is free) if you do not have a Primary Care Clinic that is available within 30 miles of your home and/or you do not have a specialty provider that is available within 60 miles of your home.
-Non-emergency ambulance Volunteer driver transport Unassisted transport (taxi or public transportation) Assisted transportation Lift-equipped/ramp transport Protected transportation Stretcher transport We also cover the following: one round-trip ride per day to Alcoholics Anonymous and/or Narcotics Anonymous meetings for members assessed as having substance use disorder.
+Call Customer Service 612-676-3310 or 1-855-260-9707 (this call is free), TTY at 612-676-6810 or 1-800-688-2534 (this call is free) if you do not have a Primary Care Clinic that is available within 30 miles of your home and/or you do not have a specialty provider that is available within 60 miles of your home.
+This benefit is continued on the next page